sagar-1m/sagar-1m/README.md

 <img align="right" width="350" src="https://user-images.githubusercontent.com/55389276/140866485-8fb1c876-9a8f-4d6a-98dc-08c4981eaf70.gif" alt="coding gif" />

-I'm a passionate **Full Stack Developer** from India with a Bachelor's degree in Information Technology from Dr. Akhilesh Das Gupta Institute of Professional Studies, affiliated with Guru Gobind Singh Indraprastha University **(GGSIPU)**.
-Graduated with a **9.36 CGPA**.
+Passionate **Full Stack Developer** and **Technical Writer** who enjoys building web applications and sharing knowledge with the developer community.
+I graduated with a 9.36 CGPA in Information Technology and hold Microsoft Azure AI certification.
+I regularly write tutorials and articles on Hashnode, focusing on JavaScript and web development topics.
+When I'm not coding or writing, you'll find me on the cricket field.
+I believe in continuous learning and am currently expanding both my project portfolio and technical content library.

+- 🎓 **Bachelor of Technology** in Information Technology
+- 🌟 **Microsoft Certified** in Azure AI Fundamentals
+- ✍️ **Technical Writer** sharing insights on Hashnode
+- 🏅 **Top 1000** in Microsoft Asia AI Odyssey Challenge
-- 💻 **Full Stack Developer** with expertise in creating end-to-end web applications
+- 🚀 **Full Stack Developer** with expertise in creating end-to-end web applications
-- 🌱 Currently working on **Full Stack Projects** to enhance my development portfolio
-- ⭐ **Continuous Learner** exploring new technologies and frameworks
+- 🌱 **Continuous Learner** exploring new technologies and frameworks
 - 🏏 **Cricket Enthusiast** when not coding

 ## Tech Stack & Skills 🚀